-Social judgment theory is described as the process of evaluating an idea by comparing it to the receiver’s current attitudes.
+Social judgment theory is defined as the process of evaluating an idea by comparing it to the receiver’s current attitudes.
 The principles underlying social judgment theory are described in this article.
 Also, we look at common-rule judgments and persuasive communication messages.
-In addition, we discuss the role of ego-involvement in social judgments as they form major components in the social judgment theory
+In addition, we discuss the role of ego-involvement in social judgments or social judgment involvement approach as they form major components in the social judgment theory

 There are some principles of social judgment theory that explain why people make judgments and how they do them. according to Social judgment theory, One of those principles is anchor distortion, which affects the persuasiveness of an incoming message.
 If a message is too close to an anchor, it will either be assimilated or contrasted and will thus be rejected.
 However, when an anchor distortion is small or moderate, a message has the highest chance of persuading a person.

 Another principle underlying social judgment theory suggests that the idea that a person weighs a new idea by comparing it to their own existing attitude scale.
 This is done subconsciously in the moment of perception.
 The theory also emphasizes the importance of determining an individual’s own preferred position as an anchor.
 This is a key element of the process of social persuasion.

 Social judgments are influenced by the values of individuals and their environments.
 For instance, a person may be expected to contribute a certain amount to a charity.
 When evaluating an individual’s commitment to a cause, a person may use a scale of judgments that ranges from “absolutely not” to “most certainly not”.
 These positions are called the latitude of rejection and noncommitment.